NextronSystems/asgard-manual/usage/administration.rst

    Buttons to Add/Remove IOC Groups

+Scan only with Custom IOCs
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-Those rulesets can be selected in the "Custom Signature" field while creating a new scan job.
+Those rulesets can be selected in the "IOC Rulesets" field while creating a new scan job.
 If a ruleset is selected, the scan will include all custom IOCs included in IOC Groups which have been added to this ruleset.
 You can also select more than one ruleset.

+The THOR scan would be performed with the default settings and the custom ruleset, the default signatures would not be applied.

 .. figure:: ../images/select-ruleset.png
    :target: ../_images/select-ruleset.png